Economic Poster/Calendar Contest

 • SUBSTITUTE GOODS: Two goods that could be used for the same purpose.
 If the price of one good increases, then demand for the substitute is likely to rise.

-• SURPLUS & DEFICIT: A surplus is an excess of income or products (over expenses) in a given period of time.
+• SURPLUS & Deficit: A surplus is an excess of income or products (over expenses) in a given period of time.
 A deficit is the amount by which a resource falls short of a mark, most often used to describe a difference between cash inflows and outflows.